craftr-build/craftr-build-4.x/README.md

   --dump-svg [FILE]          Render an SVG file of the build graph's GraphViz representation to
                              stdout or the specified FILE.
 Override the layout engine with the DOTENGINE environment variable (defaults to "dot").
+  --notify                   Send a notification when the build completed.
+Requires the ntfy module
+                             to be installed.
 ```

 ---